aerospike/aerospike-client-nodejs/doc/policies.md

 #### GT

-Write a record, ONLY if local generation is greater-than remote generation.
+Writes a record, ONLY if local generation is greater-than remote generation.

 ```js
 policies.Generation.GT